Buddhism: Sangha

 The third "jewel" which Buddhists take refuge in is the "Sangha", which refers to the monastic community of monks and nuns who follow Gautama Buddha's monastic discipline which was "designed to shape the Sangha as an ideal community, with the optimum conditions for spiritual growth."
 The Sangha consists of those who have chosen to follow the Buddha's ideal way of life, which is one of celibate monastic renunciation with minimal material possessions (such as an alms bowl and robes).

 The Sangha is seen as important because they preserve and pass down Buddha Dharma.
 As Gethin states "the Sangha lives the teaching, preserves the teaching as Scriptures and teaches the wider community.
 Without the Sangha there is no Buddhism."
 The Sangha also acts as a "field of merit" for laypersons, allowing them to make spiritual merit or goodness by donating to the Sangha and supporting them.
 In return, they keep their duty to preserve and spread the Dharma everywhere for the good of the world.
+Monasteries earn this trust in practice through "contractural" documents that function like an agreement between the monastery's leaders, its monks and nuns, and the lay community, including the donors that support it.

 There is also a separate definition of Sangha, referring to those who have attained any stage of awakening, whether or not they are monastics.
 This sangha is called the āryasaṅgha "noble Sangha".
 All forms of Buddhism generally reveres these āryas (Pali: ariya, "noble ones" or "holy ones") who are spiritually attained beings.
 Aryas have attained the fruits of the Buddhist path.